 Yeah, which is basically the same ocular AEs in the Stargardt.

-Right.
-I just want to make sure.
-Yeah.
-So in GA, we would expect probably a little bit higher incidence and severity of these AEs because primarily the GA retina is much more disease-ridden, right?
+Right, I just want to make sure.
+Yeah, so in GA, we would expect probably a little bit higher incidence and severity of these AEs because primarily the GA retina is much more disease-ridden, right?
 These patients have had their disease for decades versus the Stargardt adolescent subjects who have had it for years.
 So there's going to be much more macular involvement.
 So yes, we would expect perhaps a higher incidence of low luminance visual acuity.
-There should be no effect on best corrected visual acuity.
-That is visual acuity in ambient light.
-But in low-level light, GA patients, first of all, have a problem with low-level visual acuity.
+There should be no effect on best corrected visual acuity, that is visual acuity in ambient light, But in low-level light, GA patients, first of all, have a problem with low-level visual acuity.
 The reduction of vitamin A locally within the macula would make that a little bit worse for patients that have more extensive macular involvement.
-So yes, the short answer is we would expect a higher incidence of low luminance visual acuity deficits in the GA patient population under Tilarabat treatment.
+So yes, the short answer is we would expect a higher incidence of low-luminance visual deficits in the GA patient population under telariband treatment.

 And would you expect that to be tolerated by the patients?

 Oh, yes.
 So we can say, yeah, I mean, we're recruiting that study now.
 I think we're up to about 288 subjects.
-We certainly have seen instances of low luminance visual acuity, but it's a minority of subjects, not the majority.
-So clearly, patients are dealing with it.
+We certainly have seen instances of low luminous visual acuity, but it's a minority of subjects, not the majority.
+So clearly patients are dealing with it.
 The majority of patients are dealing with it quite well.

 Got it.
 Thank you.